simonecorsi/awesome/README.md

 *   [gilbarbara/react-joyride](https://github.com/gilbarbara/react-joyride) - Create guided tours in your apps

-*   [adonisjs/core](https://github.com/adonisjs/core) - 🚀 The Node.js Framework highly focused on developer ergonomics, stability and confidence
+*   [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
+It comes with support for testing, modern tooling, an ecosystem of official packages, and more.

 *   [VoliJS/NestedLink](https://github.com/VoliJS/NestedLink) - Callback-free React forms with painless validation.